playt-net/client/README.md

 ## API

-The API is documentated on [Swagger](https://playt-backend-xbwjl.ondigitalocean.app/swagger-ui/index.html) and [OpenAPI](https://playt-backend-xbwjl.ondigitalocean.app/v3/api-docs).
+The API is documented on [Swagger](https://playt-backend-xbwjl.ondigitalocean.app/swagger-ui/index.html) and [OpenAPI](https://playt-backend-xbwjl.ondigitalocean.app/v3/api-docs).
 The client is generated from the OpenAPI specification and is fully typed.